QiQing-L/jdbc-dealership-project/README.md

 ## Description of the Project

 A Java console app designed for salesmen and sales managers at a car dealership.
-It loads dealership and vehicle data from a CSV file, letting users view and search inventory by make, model, year, or price.
+It loads dealership and vehicle data from car_dealership database using JDBC, letting users view and search inventory by make, model, year, or price.
 The program provides a quick, text-based way to manage and explore vehicle listings right from the desktop.

 ## User Stories